squireChuck/node-express-skeleton/README.md

 4. After that's done, stay in the same folder and run `node app.js`

 5. Go to http://localhost:3000/app to view the quickie index.html I whipped up.
+If it loads, you're all set!

 ## Code of interest
 * Serving the index page (see server/app.js)